MicrosoftDocs/azure-docs-powershell/docs-conceptual/azurermps-5.4.0/get-started-azureps.md

   -SubnetId $vnet.Subnets[0].Id -PublicIpAddressId $publicIp.Id -NetworkSecurityGroupId $nsg.Id
 ```

-### Create the virtual machine
+### Create the VM configuration

-Now that we have the required resources we can create the VM.
-For this step, we create a VM
+Now that we have the required resources we can create the VM configuration oboject.
-configuration object, then we use the configuration to create the VM.

 ```powershell
 # Create a virtual machine configuration